 It's preferred to report bugs on the GitHub issue tracker, but if you're not sure or don't want to register an account there, feel free to post in this thread and I'll create a ticket.
-For issues that pertain to both the base edit version and the liteloader version (or just the base edit one), use this tracker.
-For ones that you know for sure are only in the litemod version, use this one.
+The tracker is available here.

 Please include the full log file in the crash report, along with any other information (such as the server IP) as necessary.